Earth Sciences Major (B.A.)

 - Recognize common Earth materials and structures.

-- Describe how Earth scientists construct the geological time scale and apply age dating techniques.
+- Describe how Earth scientists construct the geological time scale and apply geochronologic dating techniques.

 - Describe the broad attributes of and interactions within the Earth System, as well as its geological history, how and why it is changing today, and how those changes impact society.

-- Perform simple calculations to evaluate and manipulate quantitative geologic data.
+- Perform simple calculations to process and evaluate quantitative Earth science data.

 - Interpret a geologic map and cross section in terms of the sequence of geologic events and understand the processes that caused those events.